domaindrivendev/Swashbuckle.WebApi/README.md

 This will add a reference to Swashbuckle.dll which contains an embedded "Area" for Swagger.
 The Area includes the following enpoints for the raw swagger docs and ui respectively:

-swagger/api-docs

-swagger

-NOTE: The Swagger spec groups endpoints by resource (Resource Listing).
-When generating the Swagger spec, Swashbuckle creates this grouping by controller name.
-This affects the way API's are grouped in the UI.
-For the majority of cases, where the controller-per-resource convention is used, this amounts to the same thing.
-For other cases, it's worth noting that the grouping may not correspond exactly to the resource.
+*swagger/api-docs*

+*swagger*

 Extensibility
 --------------------

-Swashbuckle automtically generates a Swagger spec and UI based off the WebApi ApiExplorer.
-The out-of-the-box generator caters for the majority of WebApi implementations but also includes some extensibility points for application-specific needs ...
+Swashbuckle automtically generates a Swagger spec based off the WebApi ApiExplorer.
+The out-of-the-box generator caters for the majority of WebApi implementations but also includes some extensibility points for application-specific needs:

+1. Customize the way in which api's are grouped into "ApiDeclaration's"
+2. Provide a custom strategy for determining the "basePath" of a given service
+3. After initial generation, hook into the process and modify "operation" spec's directly

+In addition, the [Swagger-UI](https://github.com/wordnik/swagger-ui) supports a number of options to customize it's appearance and behavior.
+All of these config options are exposed through Swashbuckle.

+Finally, Swashbuckle also provides a facility to inject custom CSS and JavaScript into the Swagger-UI help/sandbox pages

+See below for some samples.

+### Group ApiDeclarations by base resource ###

+By default, Swashbuckle will group api's into ApiDeclaration's by controller name.
+If the controller-per-resource convention is adhered to, this will amount to an ApiDeclaration per resource as suggested by the Swagger Spec.
+However, this convention doesn't always make sense, particularly when default WebApi routing isn't being used.
+To get around this, you can provide a custom stratgey for assigning api's to ApiDeclaration's:

+The Spec is the source of

-## swagger-ui customizations
+# swagger-ui customizations

 The Swagger UI supports a number of customizations that can be applied by modifying the JavaScript in index.html.
 Each setting is explained in the [documentation](https://github.com/wordnik/swagger-ui).